Ursinus College offers financial assistance based both on merit and financial circumstances.

 Non-Pennsylvania State Grants

-These funds are awarded by your state on the basis of their financial need formula.
+These funds are awarded by a state other than Pennsylvania.
 This is a grant or scholarship that does not have to be repaid.

 Federal Pell Grant